 Unlike the rest of the park, the dance pavilion was open year round.
 It was host to Halloween, Christmas, and Valentine dances, proms, private parties, and probably even a wedding reception or two.

 In season, the dance pavilion was open nightly.
-October through May it was open Wednesday-Sunday.
+October through May it was open Thursday-Sunday.

 In February 1918, the hardwood floor of the dance pavilion hosted something unusual: Ohio State University basketball.